 Read the latest on SVA’s response to the coronavirus and find the resources you need.

-Writer, activist and feminist icon Gloria Steinem will be the keynote speaker at the College's 42nd annual commencement exercises, to be held at 1:00pm on Tuesday, May 9 at the landmark Radio City Music Hall in New York City (watch the live stream here).
-SVA President David Rhodes will confer BFA, MA, MAT, MFA and MPS degrees on some 1,170 undergraduate and graduate degree candidates enrolled in the College's 32 academic programs.
+Artist, designer and environmentalist Maya Lin will be the keynote speaker at the College’s 43rd annual commencement exercises, to be held at 1:00pm on Monday, May 7, 2018, at the landmark Radio City Music Hall, in New York City (you'll be able to watch the live stream here).
+SVA President David Rhodes will confer BFA, MA, MAT, MFA and MPS degrees on some 1,180 undergraduate and graduate degree candidates enrolled in the College's 32 academic programs.

 A Distinguished Group of Leaders

-Gloria Steinem will join a distinguished group of leaders in the arts, humanities and public service who have spoken at SVA's commencement exercises in past years, including United States Congressman and civil rights legend John Lewis, cultural critic Greil Marcus, multimedia artist Laurie Anderson, playwrights Edward Albee and Tony Kushner, historian Robert A. Caro, former New York Governor Mario Cuomo, biologist Dr. Gerald Edelman, artist Louise Nevelson and actor B.D.
+Maya Lin will join a distinguished group of leaders in the arts, humanities and public service who have spoken at SVA's commencement exercises in past years, including writer, activist and feminist icon Gloria Steinem, United States Congressman and civil rights legend John Lewis, cultural critic Greil Marcus, multimedia artist Laurie Anderson, playwrights Edward Albee and Tony Kushner, historian Robert A. Caro, former New York Governor Mario Cuomo, biologist Dr. Gerald Edelman, artist Louise Nevelson and actor B.D.
 Wong, as well as New York Times columnists Maureen Dowd, Nicholas Kristof and Frank Rich.

 Highlights From Past Years

 Writer, activist and feminist icon Gloria Steinem: "We are woke!
 There’s so much to be learned if you go beyond your boundaries and now is the time we need to blast those boundaries.”
 (SVA Commencement 2017)